zypher-game/docs/content/blog/cocos-tg/index.md

    }
 ```

-4.6.
+### 4.6 Startup page
 Modify the startup page by changing the startup page in the template.
 Mainly modify index.html and application.js.
 Added a background image and a progress bar.

-4.7.
-Publish the game
+### 4.7 Publish the game
 - [https://docs.cocos.com/creator/3.8/manual/zh/editor/publish/publish-web.html](https://docs.cocos.com/creator/3.8/manual/zh/editor/publish/publish-web.html)
 - [https://docs.cocos.com/creator/3.8/manual/zh/editor/publish/custom-project-build-template.html](https://docs.cocos.com/creator/3.8/manual/zh/editor/publish/custom-project-build-template.html)
 Refer to these two documents.
 Currently, it is published manually, but in the future, it can be published via command line.
 Don’t forget the MD5 when officially launching.